panoply/spx/docs/src/views/docs/usage/using-typescript.md

 SPX is written in TypeScript and provides thorough type coverage.
 Each definition is accompanied by detailed JSDoc annotations, providing in-depth descriptions, documentation reference links and code examples.
 Incorporating SPX into TypeScript projects is straightforward.

-> It is important that developers keep in mind that there are some very minor limitations with TypeScript itself which limit the auto-typing features that SPX is able to provide, namely [Component Nodes](#component-nodes) completions.

 ---

 # SPX Namespace